Mobile app wireframe templates

 Once you've created your app wireframe, export it as a PNG or PDF, or invite others to view and collaborate on the wireframe by sharing the board link.

-How Miro helps you create an app wireframe
+How Miro helps you create a mobile app wireframe

 Do you need help creating a wireframe app with your team?
 Here is what the process looks like: